Staff Qualifications and Training

 When not raising littles, Veronica can be found crocheting, doing yoga, singing along to music of all genres and tending to her houseplants.

-While they were born and raised in a suburb just outside of Seattle, Lonnie now lives in SE Portland with two fabulous housemates who they spend lots of time with.
-Additionally, they can oftentimes be found sitting on their stoop drinking coffee and reading (their favorite author, Willy Vlautin, lives in Oregon), dancing to anything from disco to punk, and reflecting on their own childhood experiences.
-Lonnie plans to forever maintain their appreciation of the quiet moments in life (despite being an extrovert with a loud voice) and the power of authenticity.
+While he was born and raised in a suburb just outside of Seattle, Lonnie now lives in SE Portland with his two cats, Worm and Wren.
+He can often be found sipping coffee and reading, biking around town, or catching a movie at the Hollywood Theatre with friends.
+Lonnie plans to forever maintain his appreciation of the quiet moments in life (despite being an extrovert with a loud voice) and the power of authenticity (especially as a queer educator).